ratherlargerobot/diyaudioplayer.js/README.md

 The `diyaudioplayer.prevTrack()` and `diyaudioplayer.nextTrack()` functions tell *diyaudioplayer.js* to skip to the previous or next track, respectively.

-The id fields tell *diyaudioplayer.js* that these elements represent the `A` links and `IMG` elements, respectively. *diyaudioplayer.js* has built-in support to enable and disable these links, and show alternate *disabled* images, when the playlist is at the very first track or the very last track.
+The `id` fields tell *diyaudioplayer.js* that these elements represent the `A` links and `IMG` elements associated with the *Previous Track* and *Next Track* buttons. *diyaudioplayer.js* has built-in support to enable and disable these links, and show alternate *disabled* images, when the playlist is at the very first track or the very last track.

 If you don't want this behavior, you can just omit the `id` fields.

-If you don't disable the previous / next track buttons in this manner, then pressing them will cause the track skipping to up loop around to the beginning or end of the playlist, respectively.
+If you don't disable the *Previous Track* / *Next Track* buttons in this manner, then pressing them at either end of the playlist will loop around to the other side of the playlist, instead of stopping at the ends.

-The following images in the base image URL path will be used if these elements are enabled:
+The following images in the base image URL path will be used if these `id` elements are enabled:

  - `prev.png`
  - `next.png`